maxdesalle/ft_transcendence/README.md

+## Bugs... ?
+A major massive multi package upgrade was performed (26 july).
+And, of course, plenty of bugs had to be fixed.
+If you find a bug, that might be the reason... (and, of course, report it!)

 ## How to make stuff happen

 First you need a .env file at the repo's root, like this: (cannot put secret stuff in a public repo, sorry)